Tracekit-Dev/tracekit-python-example/README.md

 pip install -r requirements.txt
 ```

-This will install all required packages including the TraceKit Python APM
+This will install all required packages including the TraceKit Python APM SDK.
-SDK from GitHub.

 ### 2. Configure Environment